usatales.com

 Cooking artichokes is easy.
 To steam artichokes in the steamer, you need two jars.

-Add about 1/2 inch of water into the container and add aromatics such as mint or bay leaf. if you want, add a steamer basket, arrange artichokes on a basket face up & close it.
+Add about 1/2 inch of water into the container and add aromatics such as mint or bay leaf.
+If you want, add a steamer basket, arrange artichokes on a basket face up & close it.
 Bring the pot to a boil, then steam till the artichokes soften.

 It takes 20-40 minutes, depending on how big an artichoke is.
 Then, put an old knife through it and check for progress.